 History & Power of Real Estate webinar series

-DCAR and the Greater Capital Area Association of REALTORS® are co-hosting a webinar series highlighting their commitment to continuing the conversation about racism, particularly as it relates to real estate.
+DCAR and the Greater Capital Area Association of REALTORS® have co-hosted a webinar series highlighting their commitment to continuing the conversation about racism, particularly as it relates to real estate.
 Our goal is to generate a healthy discussion around the history of our nation’s legislative barriers on homeownership based on race – and how those barriers are still affecting today’s society.
 Previous webinar topics are listed below:

-DCAR, GCAAR and the Prince George’s County Association of REALTORS® proudly presented a brand-new presentation featuring Richard Rothstein himself – the renowned author of the popular book, “The Color of Law” on Wednesday, Jan.
-6. Rothstein built upon the earlier discussions we’ve hosted through our webinar series about how the residential segregation in the early/mid-20th century contributed to the racial segregation that characterizes every metropolitan area in the U.S. today.
+DCAR, GCAAR and the Prince George’s County Association of REALTORS® proudly presented a brand-new presentation featuring Richard Rothstein himself – the renowned author of the popular book, “The Color of Law.”
+Rothstein built upon the earlier discussions we’ve hosted through our webinar series about how the residential segregation in the early/mid-20th century contributed to the racial segregation that characterizes every metropolitan area in the U.S. today.